Reciprocity Licensure – Massage Therapy

 We teach the 5 hour Tennessee Massage Statutes and Regulations Class twice a month via live zoom on Fridays from 9am-2pm CST with a cost of $150 (flat fee) https://www.eventbrite.com/o/nashville-school-of-massage-therapy-16070548859

-We also teach additional class hours that you may need to qualify for licensure.
+We also teach all additional class hours that you may need to qualify for licensure.
 This can include: Sciences, Massage Theory and Massage Practice, Related Subjects (adjunct modalities) and Ethics.
-These classes are charged at a rate of $12.90/hr. **You are only required to pay for the hours needed to complete your requirements with the state of TN** Reach out for more information on how to enroll in these specific subjects.
+These classes are charged at a rate per hour.
+Once you have completed the class hours you need and have paid your balance in full.
+We send an official transcript to the TN massage board on your behalf.

 **Day and evening classes are available Monday through Thursday to work around your schedule**